BloomTechBackend/bd-team-project-crypto-wizards/project_documents/design_document.md

 ## 3. Use Cases

 U1.
+As a customer, I want register myself if I am accessing the website for the first time.

+U2.
 As a customer, I want to create a new portfolio from a list of assets when I log into the site.

-U2.
-As a customer, I want to view a portfolio holding all my assets with value converted to USD.

 U3.
+As a customer, I want to view a portfolio holding all my assets with realtime value converted to USD.

+U4.
 As a customer, I want to update my list of assets in my portfolio.

-U4.
+U5.
 As a customer, I want to view all transactions for an asset in my portfolio.

 ## 4. Project Scope